 Williamsburg CSA Coordinators

 Ellen Frackelton is Anne’s niece, and she has been helping at the farm since she was in middle school.
-Now that she and her husband Will are raising their young family in the Williamsburg area, Ellen is eager to stay connected with the farm and share the fruit joy with her Williamsburg neighbors.
-She and Will also participate in the Williamsburg Farmers Market every Saturday morning in the Historic area.
+Now that she and her husband Will are raising their young family in Williamsburg, She and Will represent Agriberry Farm at the Williamsburg Farmers Market every Saturday morning during the harvest season in the Historic area.

 Julia has worked with the Geyers for more than 20 years, and she makes almost all the jam for the farm.
 She also is quick to help out in a pinch with any warehouse and share-making projects.
 Her strawberry shortcakes are the stuff of legend.

 Harvest Team Member and Ace Pot Stirrer